Height – 6 ft 1″

 Residence – Jupiter, FL

 Brooks turned professional in July 2012 after a tremendous career at Florida State University where he was a two-time ACC player of the year.
-He found immediate success as a professional by claiming a victory in just his eight start at the European Challenge Tour’s Challenge de Catalunya.
+He found immediate success as a professional by claiming a victory in just his eighth start at the European Challenge Tour’s Challenge de Catalunya.
 Three victories in 2013 on the European Challenge Tour gave Brooks an automatic promotion to the European Tour.

 Brooks steadily climbed the world rankings in 2014 highlighted by a T-4 finish at the United States Open Championship.
 He claimed his maiden European Tour victory at the 2014 Turkish Airlines Open catapulting him to 35th in the world.
 In 2015, Brooks won the 2015 Waste Management Phoenix Open in just his third start as a PGA TOUR member.